carloscinelli/sensemakr/vignettes/sensemakr.md

 ```

 ![](sensemakr_files/figure-html/unnamed-chunk-12-1.png)<!-- -->
 Here the dashed lines show different scenarios.
-The most severe is the solid line, for which the entire residual from the model is hypohtesized to be a confounder (partial $R^2_Y=1$).
-One can then follow this line to see where it cross a designated value of the adjusted estimate, such as $0$, which we mark for convenience.
+The most severe is the solid line, for which the entire residual from the model is hypothesized to be a confounder (partial $R^2_Y=1$).
+One can then follow this line to see where it crosses a designated value of the adjusted estimate, such as $0$, which we mark for convenience.
 The point at which the line crosses zero correspondons to approximately 0.02 on the horizontal axis.
 This indicated that an unobserved confounder with partial $R^2_Y=1$, i.e. the entire residual, would need only have a partial $R^2_D$ of about 2\% in order to change the sign of the effect estimate.

 The tick marks on the horizontal axis show benchmarks -- the partial $R^2_D$ values of observed covariates, for comparison.
 In this case, we are fortunate that even assuming a confounder with $R^2_Y=1$, though it's $R^2_D$ would need to be only 2\% to eliminate the effect, that is approximately twice the $R^2_D$ of any observable.
 Given the research design, we know that the treatment actually consists of injuries that occured during indiscriminate violence.
 As argued in XXX, the nature of the violence makes it difficult to imagine unoberved confounders predict the assignment of violence more strongly than observables such as  `female`.
 This suggests that the result is fairly robust.